Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Datasets

 \subsection{Arabic}

-We collected three categories of text for Arabic including tweets, summaries, and news, involving four datasets.
+We collected three categories of Arabic text (tweets, summaries, and news), covering four datasets.

-\paragraph{Arabic Dialect Tweets} We randomly selected 300 tweets from the QCRI Arabic POS Dialect dataset\footnote{\url{https://huggingface.co/datasets/QCRI/arabic_pos_dialect}}, which includes tweets in four dialects: Egyptian, Moroccan, Gulf, and Levantine.
-The dataset was originally curated for part of speech segmentation and covers a broad range of topics.
-The selected tweets were cleaned by removing the usernames of the original tweets' authors and parsing the words from each tweet to organize into sentences.
+\paragraph{Arabic Dialect Tweets} We randomly sampled 300 tweets from the QCRI Arabic POS Dialect dataset\footnote{\url{https://huggingface.co/datasets/QCRI/arabic_pos_dialect}} , which includes four dialects: Egyptian, Moroccan, Gulf, and Levantine.
+Originally developed for part-of-speech tagging, the dataset spans a wide range of topics.
+We preprocessed the tweets by removing usernames and normalizing the text into sentence form.

-We generated 600 machine-generated tweets: 150 per dialect using \gptfouro and Qwen-2 (7.5B).
-Instead of calling APIs, we collected generations by the chat interface in order to esaily observe the patterns of the machine-produced content.
-The prompt employed for tweet generation was: \textit{write a random tweet with \texttt{}{dialect}.} In this structure, \texttt{dialect} denotes one of the four targeted dialects.
-Additionally, the corresponding Arabic prompt was also used in generation: \begin{RLtext} \texttt{ اكتب تغريدة بال\LR{\{dialect\}}}\end{RLtext}
+We then generated 600 machine-produced tweets (150 per dialect) using \gptfouro and Qwen-2 (7.5B).
+Rather than using APIs, we collected outputs via the chat interface to better observe generation patterns.
+The prompt used was: \textit{write a random tweet in \texttt{}{dialect}}, where \texttt{dialect} specifies one of the four target dialects.
+We also employed the corresponding Arabic prompt for generation: